alvpickmans/forge-vuer/README.md

 ## Custom Extensions

 One of the most powerful features of Autodesk Forge Viewer is the ability to add custom functionality via **Extensions**.
 Registering custom extensions to the component's Viewer instance can be done just through the `extensions` component property.
-The online difference with the common [examples](https://forge.autodesk.com/en/docs/viewer/v6/tutorials/extensions/) found only is that the extension implementation must be wrapped within a function so the component can register them at runtime.
+The only difference with the common [examples](https://forge.autodesk.com/en/docs/viewer/v6/tutorials/extensions/) found only is that the extension implementation must be wrapped within a function so the component can register them at runtime.

 This would be a simple example of custom extension:
 ```js